Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Physical and numerical set-up

-The distributions $\mathcal{N}_p(t)$ are obtained as the time-dependent solutions of the transport equation Eq.~(\ref{eq:transport}).\footnote{Equation~(\ref{eq:mean_population_const_v}) implicitly assumes that particles are confined in, and advected with the plasma in ballistic motion, {\it i.e.}, $t_{\rm esc}\gg t_{\rm adv}$.
+The distributions $\mathcal{N}_p(t)$ are obtained as the time-dependent solutions of the transport equation Eq.~(\ref{eq:transport}).\footnote{Equation~(\ref{eq:mean_population_const_v}) implicitly assumes that particles are confined in, and advected with the plasma in ballistic motion, i.e $t_{\rm esc}\gg t_{\rm adv}$.
 It remains valid in the opposite limit $t_{\rm adv}\gg t_{\rm esc}$, when advection does not play any significant role.
 In such a case, the limit $t_{\rm adv}\rightarrow +\infty$ can be taken, and Eq.~(\ref{eq:mean_population_const_v}) then provides the steady-state solution to the transport equation.
-In the intermediate limit $t_{\rm adv}\sim t_{\rm esc}$, it remains a satisfactory approximation, as we have checked using a simple Monte-Carlo model describing spatial transport, neglecting particle energization.}
+In the intermediate limit $t_{\rm adv}\sim t_{\rm esc}$, it remains a satisfactory approximation, as we have checked using a simple Monte-Carlo model describing spatial transport, neglecting particle energisation.}

-Although the assumption of a constant advection velocity is clearly idealized, its impact on the results is partially mitigated by the fact that a stronger turbulence and magnetic amplification closer to the black hole are expected to increase the Alfvén speed $v_\mathrm{A}$, which would in turn boost the acceleration rate.
-This effect act in opposite direction of the increase of $v_\mathrm{adv}$ close to the black hole and they tend to partially compensate each other.
-Detailed information from radiative GRMHD simulations of accreting BH would be highly valuable in that respect, and could incorporated into the present framework.
-The advection timescale (Fig.~\ref{fig:timescales}) sets an upper limit on the available time for acceleration, unlike $t_{\rm esc}$, which characterizes a stochastic process of escape.
+Although the assumption of a constant advection velocity is clearly idealised, its impact on the results is partially mitigated by the fact that a stronger turbulence and magnetic amplification closer to the black hole are expected to increase the Alfvén speed, $v_\mathrm{A}$, which would in turn boost the acceleration rate.
+This effect acts in the opposite direction to the increase of $v_\mathrm{adv}$ close to the black hole, and the two effects tend to partially compensate each other.
+Detailed information from radiative GRMHD simulations of accreting black holes would be highly valuable in that respect, and could be incorporated into the present framework.
+The advection timescale (Fig.~\ref{fig:timescales}) sets an upper limit on the available time for acceleration, unlike $t_{\rm esc}$, which characterises a stochastic process of escape.